2023 Officers and Board Members

 Resides in: Astoria, Oregon

-Horses: Booker (Shiner’s Gold Freckle) is a coming 8 year old Quarter Horse.
-We’ve been together two and half years.
+Horses: Booker (Shiner’s Gold Freckle) is a coming 9 year old Quarter Horse.
+We’ve been together three and half years.
 He is my first Quarter Horse, and if he is typical of the breed, I’m sold!
 Although we’ve had our challenges, he is a very kind, people-oriented horse who always tries his best for me.
 One of the first things people notice about Booker is his ‘weird’ dark coloring on the left side of his neck.
 It is due to a somatic mutation, a harmless color mutation that produces patches of unexpected color.
 It also produced a beautiful grey streak in his mane.
 I love his one-of-a-kind markings.

 Why I ride Cowboy Dressage: I think Cowboy Dressage (CD) is perfect for Booker and me.
 We started out together, and have so appreciated all the kind, supportive, wonderful people we’ve met.
 Since he was green when I got him, and I was still making my way back into horses after 20 years off, I have appreciated the framework and support CD has provided us as we’ve worked to develop our skills and partnership.
 The tests offer us a way to check-in with how we are progressing, be it at home or at a Gathering.
 I also love that it isn’t an end unto itself.
 It seems like everyone does a variety of other things with their Cowboy Dressage horses, like recreational trail, Mountain Trail, cattle work, ranch riding, driving, even barrel racing!
 CD helps you and your horse to develop confidence, communication, and most importantly, a partnership based on kindness and respect that enables you to be better at whatever you do together.